 Tammy O’Connor admits she is one of those rare and lucky people who knew early on how she wanted to make a real and lasting impact on this world.
-And helping her fulfil her goal to deliver midwifery services to the women in remote New South Wales was Charles Sturt University.
+And helping her fulfil her goal to deliver midwifery services to the women in remote New South Wales was midwifery study at Charles Sturt University.

 “I studied a Bachelor of Nursing at Charles Sturt University and I knew as soon as I started that I wanted to become a midwife.
 To me it seemed like such an awesome career.
 I have always loved all things associated with pregnancy, birth and babies!

-“Once I commenced studying, I could see how important the role was.
+“Once I commenced midwifery study, I could see how important the role was.
 How much of a privilege it is to work with a woman and her family at such an important time in their lives.
 Every mother remembers the birth story of their baby, and a midwife has a profound role in that story.”

-Charles Sturt University opens doors for Tammy
+Charles Sturt University opens doors for Tammy in midwifery study

 Tammy wanted to be best placed to make a practical difference to the lives of pregnant women.
 That calling kept bringing her back to Charles Sturt.

 “After graduating I worked as a registered nurse and quickly enrolled in the Graduate Diploma of Midwifery at Charles Sturt while working in the maternity unit as a student midwife.
 The uni gave me a great platform to learn in a safe environment, and provided a good stepping stone into my career.
-That’s why, in 2016, I completed a Master of Midwifery through Charles Sturt University.
+That’s why, in 2016, I completed midwifery study with a Master of Midwifery through Charles Sturt University.
 It opened the door to those higher level positions including my current role as a clinical midwifery consultant for the Western NSW Local Health District.

 “The beauty of nursing and midwifery is it can take you anywhere.”